 Since they breathe through their skin, any toxins in the water from chemical/pesticide runoff or untreated sewage can be deadly.
 When you move stones in a stream, to stack rocks, for example, you may be destroying the hellbender’s house.
-Wreck their house and you may be killing the hellbender since they can live up to 30 years and often under the same rock for years.
+Wreck their house (read our blog Hellbender Homewrecker, Not me!) and you may be killing the hellbender since they can live up to 30 years and often under the same rock for years.
 Releasing a hellbender if hooked while fishing will also help protect them.

 Learn More about Hellbenders

 “The Last Dragons, Protecting Appalachians Hellbenders”, a video on hellbenders

 National Geographic Article: US Giant Salamanders Slipping Away: Inside the Fight to Save the Hellbender